 Info

-Calculating the costs of laser cutting is a complex story.
-There are many things that influence the costs of laser cutting.
-That is why you often see that no prices can be found online at laser cutting companies.
-The price is always calculated especially for you.
+Calculating laser cutting costs is a complex story.
+There are many things that affect how much laser cutting costs.
+That's why you often see that prices cannot be found online with laser cutting companies.
+The price is always calculated specifically for you.

-We wanted to charge the fairest possible price and not have to do the calculations ourselves.
-That's why we createdsnijlab.nl where you can upload your drawing and a price is automatically calculated.
+We wanted to charge as fair a price as possible and not have to calculate it ourselves.
+Therefore, we created snijlab.nl where you can upload your drawing and a price will be calculated automatically.

-In this article we explain which things influence the costs of laser cutting.
-We also look at the costs of laser cutting compared to other production methods.
+In this article, we will explain what issues affect the cost of laser cutting.
+We will also look at what the cost of laser cutting is compared to other manufacturing methods.

-In general, the simpler your design, the faster it is to create.
-This is because you pay for the 'cutting length', i.e. how long the line is that is cut (or engraved).
-Based on this, we calculate how much electricity is used to make your order, which partly determines the production costs.
+In general, the simpler your design, the faster it can be made.
+This is because you pay for the "cut length," that is, how long the line is that is cut (or engraved).
+Based on this, we calculate how much power the making of your order consumes, which helps determine the production cost.

 Material

 Material choice plays a role in production time.
-After all, thick, heavy materials take more time to cut than thinner ones.
-This is often less relevant for very small designs, because start-up time plays a greater role there.
+After all, thick heavy materials take more time to cut than thinner ones.
+With very small designs, this is often less relevant because startup time plays a bigger role there.

 Production time

-Because each part is custom-made, the production time for each part varies.
+Because each part is custom-made, the production time varies for each part.

 Start-up costs

 Start-up costs also play a role.
-It is important that your drawing is properly checked to ensure that production goes well and that no material is wasted.
-After production, your work must be properly checked.
-For example, on errors in the material, whether the engravings have good contrast, etc. This means that the production of a single piece of a unique part is relatively expensive.
+It is important to check your drawing carefully to make sure that manufacturing goes well and no material is wasted.
+After manufacturing , your work should be well checked.
+For example, for flaws in the material, whether the engravings have good contrast, etc. This makes manufacturing of a single piece of a unique part relatively expensive.

 Examples